shriyaMadan/AutismDetection/README.md

 # Autism Detection from Facial Images using Convolutional Neural Networks (CNN)

 This project uses a Convolutional Neural Network (CNN) to classify facial images of children as either **Autistic** or **Non-Autistic**.
-The model is trained on a publicly available image dataset and achieves over **76% test accuracy**.
+The model is trained on a publicly available image dataset and achieves over **89% test accuracy**.
+This project is for educational and research purposes only.

 The goal is to explore the potential of computer vision in supporting early autism detection using facial cues.